openvinotoolkit/open_model_zoo/demos/whiteboard_inpainting_demo/python/README.md

 ![](./whiteboard_inpainting.gif)

 This demo focuses on a whiteboard text overlapped by a person.
-The demo shows how to use the OpenVINO<sup>TM</sup> toolkit to detect and hide a person on a video so that all text on a whiteboard is visible.
+The demo shows how to use the OpenVINO™ toolkit to detect and hide a person on a video so that all text on a whiteboard is visible.

 ## How It Works